Shelby County defense makes late stop for 2-point win against Montevallo - Shelby County Reporter

 But the Shelby County defense stepped up to the plate thanks to a big sack from J.T.
 Pennington and two pass breakups to force a turnover on downs, including a batted pass from Isaac Montgomery as he covered his receiver in the end zone.

-After the game, Shelby County head coach Heath Childers said that the stops were made due to defensive adjustments they made in response to Montevallo exploiting multiple matchups over the drive.
+After the game, Childers said that the stops were made due to defensive adjustments they made in response to Montevallo exploiting multiple matchups over the drive.

 Childers expressed relief that his team got out with a win and was grateful to give his boys their first win tonight, on senior night, nonetheless.